Gianni Cavezzi

 Gianni Cavezzi (born 7 August 1969) is an Italian former professional footballer who played as a midfielder.

-Player career
+Playing career

-Revealed by the youth sectors at AS Roma, Cavezzi played the first part of his professional career for teams in Serie C1 and C2.
-In 1994–95, he was promoted with Padova to Serie A, where he played in 8 matches.
+Revealed by the youth sectors at Roma, Cavezzi played the first part of his professional career for teams in Serie C1 and C2.
+In 1994–95, he was promoted with Padova to Serie A, where he played in eight matches.
 In 1997 he arrived at Cagliari, the team for which he stood out the most, and stayed for four seasons.
 Cavezzi ended his career in 2002 with Lodigiani in C2.

 Managerial career

-As a coach, Cavezzi led the youth sectors at SS Lazio in 2008–09 season.
+As a coach, Cavezzi led the youth sectors at Lazio in 2008–09 season.
 He has also worked on modest teams and regional youth categories and is currently a technical assistant at Amatrice, which competes in the Seconda Categoria.